felix-hilden/sphinx-codeautolink/docs/src/about.rst

    codeautolink_search_css_classes = ["highlight-default"]

 Secondly, matching can fail on a specific line or range of lines.
-This is often a bug, but the known expected failure cases are presented here:
+This is often a bug, but the known expected failure cases are presented here (none currently).

-- Multiline statements cannot be matched on Python versions before 3.8.
-  This is because the builtin AST parser does not supply the necessary line number information to construct the proper search range.

 Debugging missing links
 -----------------------